 \subsubsection{ChatGPT 4}

-For all applications, the following command line option in Listing~\ref{lst:wrong:parameters} were printed by the LLM to change the parameters.
-However, in all codes only the parameter \lstinline[language=bash]{-t} was parsed and changed.
-All other parameters got ignored and only default values were set.
-For the scaling study, we had to change the default parameters ($1920$ $\times$ $1080$) to make the image larger to scale up to $24$ cores.
-In addition, the parallel algorithm code set the environment variable \lstinline[language=bash]{OPENMP_NUM_THREADS}, however, GCC uses Intel TBB for parallelism which ignored the number of threads.
-The default for Intel TBB is to use all cores.
+For all applications, the following command line options in Listing~\ref{lst:wrong:parameters} were printed by the LLM to change the parameters.
+However, in all codes only the parameter \lstinline[language=bash]{-t} was parsed and used.
+All other parameters were ignored and only default values were set.
+For the scaling study, we had to change the default image size ($1920$ $\times$ $1080$) to make the image larger to scale up to $24$ cores.
+In addition, the parallel algorithm code set the environment variable \lstinline[language=bash]{OPENMP_NUM_THREADS}; however, GCC uses Intel TBB for parallelism, which ignored the number of threads.
+The default for Intel TBB is to use all available cores.